syncmylife/home-k8s-cluster/cluster.md

 : support for two data locations
 ### Why longhorn?
 : because there is/was no better alternative
-### Why should I (not) use Ceph-Rook?
+### Why ceph-rook?
 : because its production ready
 ### Why wildcard certificate?
 : securing both primary and subdomains with a single certificate
 ### Known limitations?
-: loadBalancer metallb only on the master node = no full redundancy
+: loadBalancer metallb only on the master node = no full redundancy, distributed storage over Internet is too slow and not really usable when nodes not on the same LAN

 ## Hardware